ChiduAnush/ChiduAnush/README.md

 <p align="center">I'm <b>Chidambaram</b>, a curious and cheerful student, exploring the world of programming.</p>

 <p align="center">
    I am a passionate learner willing to get an experience of all technologies and domains :bulb:.
-I like to explore new concepts, and apply then to solve real life problems.
+I like to explore new concepts, and apply them to solve real life problems.
 Currently into web development :computer: and occational UI designing, working on my DSA skills.
 I also love physics, and wanna learn more about how to universe works :dizzy:
 </p>